Deep powder, great tree riding and zero crowds

 Included

-✔ 6 nights accommodation at Art Hotel Morioka, Standard Queen Room with ensuite (1 person per room)
+✔ 6 nights at Art Hotel Morioka – Standard Queen Room with private ensuite (1 person per room)

-✔ 5 days of private transfers to and from resorts
+✔ Daily private 4WD transfers to and from resorts

-✔ Fully-escorted tour, guide on hand throughout the tour
+✔ Fully escorted tour – guide on hand throughout the trip

-✔ Scheduled transfers from Morioka Station to hotel (arrival and departure day)
+✔ Scheduled transfers from Morioka Station (arrival and departure day)

-✔ Pre tour support from Japan Tour Manager
+✔ Pre-tour support from our Japan Tour Manager

 Not Included